-The above fee applies to the academic year 2017–18 only.
-The fee for the 2018–19 academic fee has not yet been set by the College.
+The fee for the 2018–19 academic year has not yet been set by the College.
 We will update this page as soon as this fee information is available so please check back before submitting an application for 2018 entry.

 Accommodation and living costs

 Living costs, including accommodation, are not included in your tuition fees.

 Over 90 per cent of Imperial undergraduates choose to live in our halls of residence in their first year.
 You can compare costs across our different accommodation options on our Accommodation website.

 A rough guide to what you might expect to spend to live in reasonable comfort in London is available on our Fees and Funding website.